jnunemaker/canable/README.md

 alias_method :destroyable_by?, :writable_by?
 ```

-Now we can implement our permissions for each resource and then always check whether a user can or cannot do something.
-This makes it all really easy to test.
 Next, how would you use this in the controller.

 ## Enforcers